SysAdmin

 Since I made the move to be completely freelance, I've worked with clients from USA, UK, Spain and other countries.
 The services I've provided have included everything from system administration to design.

 Front-end development has involved everything from templating systems for my own applications, to working alongside Ruby and Java developers remotely.
-I'll sometimes use a framework like Bootstrap, sometimes writing or customising the theme, but mostly I prefer to keep the client-side as light as possible.
+I'll often use a framework like Bootstrap, sometimes writing or customising the theme.

 I've designed web applications using various PHP frameworks.
 Most current work is based on the Fat-Free Framework, which I find is a very nice balance between leaving design decisions up to the developer and providing a sufficiently useful base to work from.
 Some of these applications are based on communicating with multiple APIs.
-Some of the applications I've developed or worked on are themselves REST APIs.
+Some of these applications are themselves REST APIs.

-On the server-side, I extensively use bash or Perl scripts to automate tasks or transform incoming data, whether it's XML, JSON, CSV, or to consume remote APIs to populate databases.
+On the server-side, I extensively use bash or Perl scripts to automate tasks or deal with incoming data, whether it's XML, JSON, CSV, or to consume rmeote APIs to populate databases.
 Usually I work with MongoDB for most of my database needs.
-I have plenty of experience with MySQL (and MariaDB), but usually work with it only in existing or legacy applications.
-This might be utilities I created before I began using Mongo, or 3rd-party or open source applications like Wordpress, which I have installed and managed for clients on various occasions (although the latter is best managed with wp-cli.)
+I have plenty of experience with MySQL, but usually with existing or legacy applications.
+This might be utilities I created be I began using Mongo or 3rd-party or open source applications like Wordpress, which I have installed and managed for clients on various occasions.

 VP Technology